-- Review, develop and reassign roles and responsibilities related to infrastructure assets - Develop asset health dashboard for executive level management decisions. - Develop operational dashboards for service delivery standards.
+- Review, develop and reassign roles and responsibilities related to infrastructure assets - Develop a database to contain the roles and responsibility for transparency and easy access - Develop asset health dashboard for executive level management decisions. - Develop operational dashboards for service delivery standards

-The Asset Management Gateway Panel provides greater oversight in capital works project decision making.
+The Asset Management Gateway Panel provides oversight in strategic asset management project decision making.
 Together with a revision of the asset management policy, future asset management plans will have projects within each of the critical asset areas outlining the path to maturity.